mbari-org/raziel/README.md

 ## Useful Commands

 1. `stage` - Build runnable project in `target/universal`
-2. `universal:packageBin` - Build zip files of runnable project in `target/universal`
+2. `Universal / packageBin` - Build zip files of runnable project in `target/universal`
 3. `laikaSite` - Build documentation, including API docs to `target/docs/site`
 4. `compile` then `scalafmtAll` - Will convert all syntax to new-style, indent based Scala 3.
+5. `Docker / stage` - Create a Dockerfile for review in `target/docker/stage`
+6. `Docker / publishLocal` and `Docker / publish` for pushing docker images.

 ## Libraries